Akecel/Akecel/README.md

 🌱 - Learning Go & Typescript

-🧐 - Looking for collaborate on Go project
+🧐 - Looking for collaborate on Go projects

 Here are some projects I am working on that you can take a look at :